 Arcion goes beyond the basics of CDC.
 Supporting many of the most popular databases, data warehouses, and other popular tools, Arcion enables log-based CDC that goes further than just keeping data in sync.
 Arcion can also capture changes including DDLs, DMLs, schema changes, and several other non-DML changes.
 This makes for robust CDC pipelines that are easy to create and support, all with no-code required.

-Arcion also supports other types of CDC including:
+Arcion also supports other types of CDC when the source databases' transactions logs aren't available.
+These alternative CDC methods includes:

-- Delta-based Change Data Capture: by computing incremental delta snapshots using a timestamp column in the table, Arcion is able to track modifications and convert that to operations in target.
+- Delta-based Change Data Capture: This is a way of doing audit column-style CDC by computing incremental delta snapshots using a timestamp column in the table, Arcion is able to track modifications and convert that to operations in target.

-- Checksum-based Change Data Capture: Arcion can perform an intelligent checksum to compare the rows and columns in the source and the target.
+- Checksum-based Change Data Capture: This is a way of implementing table delta/”tablediff”-style CDC.
+Arcion can perform an intelligent checksum to compare the rows and columns in the source and the target.
 It then adds the missing rows in the target table.
+Learn more about Arcion’s low-latency Change Data Capture.

 Arcion also supports both self-managed, on-premise deployments as well as the ability to run in a fully-managed environment while using Arcion Cloud.
 With almost unlimited flexibility, Arcion delivers real-time data wherever and whenever you need it.